San Pedro, Los Angeles: Indigenous

-The peninsula, including all of San Pedro, was the homeland of the Tongva for thousands of years, home to the village of Chowigna along and the nearby Suangna.
-In other areas of the Los Angeles Basin archeological sites date back to at least about 10,000 years old.
+Archeological sites in the Los Angeles Basin date back to at least about 10,000 years old.
+The peninsula, including all of San Pedro, was the homeland of the Tongva people and home to the villages of Chowigna and nearby Suangna.
 The Tongva used seafaring plank canoes or te'aats, found all throughout the coastline, to travel to and from the Channel Islands and along the coastline.
 The boats are still constructed by the Tongva today and retain a cultural significance.

 First contact with Europeans occurred in 1542 with Juan Rodríguez Cabrillo, the Spanish explorer who noted the extensive presence of the plank boats of the neighboring Chumash.

 Origin of name

-San Pedro was named for St. Peter of Alexandria, as his feast day is November 24 on the ecclesiastical calendar of Spain, the day on which Juan Rodríguez Cabrillo discovered the San Pedro Bay in 1542.
+San Pedro was named for St. Peter of Alexandria, as his feast day is November 24 on the ecclesiastical calendar of Spain, the day on which Juan Rodríguez Cabrillo first encountered the San Pedro Bay in 1542.
 Santa Catalina Island, named after Catherine of Alexandria, was claimed for the Spanish Empire the next day, on her feast day, November 25.
 In 1602–1603, Sebastián Vizcaíno (1548–1624) officially surveyed and mapped the California coastline, including San Pedro Bay, for New Spain.
 The anglicized pronunciation is "san-PEE-dro".